-All Department of Urology faculty, residents and fellows take part in research projects [link to Research and Clinical Trials page 6.0] and studies, including enrolling our patients in clinical trials.
+All Department of Urology faculty, residents and fellows take part in research projects and studies, including enrolling our patients in clinical trials.

 Our research efforts are expansive and far-reaching.
 We collaborate with colleagues in the departments of Engineering and Biostatistics and other divisions to improve care and ensure the best outcomes for urologic patients.
 Many of our faculty are active members of the: